 I have not tried using it in these gluten free mini Irish cream pies, so if you do, let me know.

 Join the #SundaySupper conversation on twitter on Sunday!
 We tweet throughout the day and share recipes from all over the world.
 Our weekly chat starts at 7 pm ET.
 Follow the #SundaySupper hashtag and remember to include it in your tweets to join in the chat.
 To get more great Sunday Supper Recipes, visit our website or check out our Pinterest board.

 Would you like to join the Sunday Supper Movement?
 It’s easy.
 You can sign up by clicking here:Sunday Supper Movement.

 Then make sure you check out all of the Sweet and Savory Pies at the bottom of this post!

-Or forget about all of those and just dig into this fabulousness!
+Or forget about all of those, and just dig into mini Irish cream pies!